Video: Radius and ulna

 There are two important ligaments to be aware of in relation to the proximal end of the radius, and the first one of these is this one here, which works to reinforce the proximal radioulnar joint and it’s known as the annular ligament.
 The term annular comes from the Latin term annulus which means ring, and as you can see in the illustration, this ligament forms a ring around the articular circumference of the radial head, ensuring the head of the radius remains in position within the radial notch of the ulna.

 The second ligament of interest is known as the radial collateral ligament whose fibers extend between the lateral epicondyles of the humerus and the annular ligament around the head of the radius.
 Just distal to the head of the radius is the neck of this bone which as you can see is a somewhat slender part of the radius.
 Moving slightly distal once again is this well-defined landmark which is the radial tuberosity, which is a rugged prominence located on the anteromedial aspect side of the radius.
-It’s also known as the bicipital tuberosity due to the fact that it serves as the distal attachment or the origin for the biceps brachii muscle of the arm.
+It’s also known as the bicipital tuberosity due to the fact that it serves as the distal attachment or the insertion for the biceps brachii muscle of the arm.

 Moving on from the proximal end of the radius, we now have the shaft or the body of the radius which runs along the length of the bone.
 And from this anterior perspective, we can see that it is defined by this border which runs roughly down the center of the shaft, and this is the anterior margin or the border of the radius, which delineates between the anterior surface of the radius found medial to the anterior margin and the lateral surface of the radius which is seen here.
 It’s also known as the oblique line and provides attachment for several muscles of the forearm.